hady-alawa/project/readme.md

 ## 🚀 Features

-- Feature 1
+- Feature 1 only for 29$
-- Feature 2
+- Feature 2 only for 5$
-- Feature 3
+- Feature 3 only for 3$$

 ## 🛠️ Built With